sam-mata/BSc-Hons/README.md

 # Genetic Programming for Sea Level Rise

-This project, to be submitted as my honors-year research project, endeavours to utilize evolutionary machine learning algorithms to more efficiently predict changes in ice sheets.
+This project, to be submitted as my honors-year research project, endeavours to utilize genetic programming and evolutionary machine learning algorithms to more efficiently predict changes in ice sheets.

 > [!WARNING]
 > ⚠️*This project **is not complete**, and should be viewed as a work-in-progress*.